 Today, Europe’s economic strength coupled with better living standards and a high quality of life do not produce matching political and even economic power, and its ideological and cultural influence is decreasing.
 One of the reasons is the growing political and military-political competition in which Europe cannot be a player any more or at least for the time being.

-I can keep mentioning what looks like paradoxes, many of which may be challenged, but I can with certainty that the art of statecraft in the international arena is an art that combines the dynamic disciplines across military, political, economic, ideological, psychological, and cultural factors.
+I can keep mentioning what looks like paradoxes, many of which may be challenged, but I can again emphasize with certainty that the art of statecraft in the international arena is an art that combines the dynamic disciplines across military, political, economic, ideological, psychological, and cultural factors.

 The genius of a leader lies in the ability to combine these factors for developing a successful strategy and maximizing the competitive advantages of one’s own country.